Technical SEO: A Beginners Guide To Technical SEO Audits

 Robots.txt

 The robots.txt file contains rules as to how search engine bots should crawl a website.
 It also should have a link to your XML sitemap at the beginning, before the rules.
 Some of the rules include how quickly web crawlers can crawl the web pages (crawl rate) as well as access restrictions to prevent spiders from crawling certain file types, directories, or specific pages.
+You can also configure individual pages using the robots meta tag.

 Internal Linking